kloduni/kloduni/README.md

 ---

 ### ⚡ Fun Fact
-When I’m not coding, I’m probably tinkering with PC hardware, playing games, going out or just existing in general.
+When I’m not coding, I’m probably tinkering with PC hardware, playing games, going out, or just breathing and staring into a point.

 ---